Tams3d/T3D-GN-Presets/README.md

 - Our Presets are made only to run on Latest Stable Blender Release as of date - Blender 3.2 & Above are supported.
 - Due to the Introduction of [Named Attributes System](https://developer.blender.org/T91742) most of the Node-groups contain Named Attributes for faster computation and simplicity, older versions of Blender will not be supported and will not get supported.
-- Special `LTS` branches can be added on the release of Blender 3.3 & Blender 3.7 which will require much faster, error-free, most customizable options and need separate attention.
 - Experimental Branch Content usages are AT YOUR OWN RISK!
 MAY CAUSE SIGNIFICANT LOSS AND INCOMPATIBILITY!
 - Older Addon versions Will be discontinued after Alpha versions of the addons are released.
 - Updates will be provided frequently as-soon-as-possible for free